pysmo/aimbat-docs/_build/html/_sources/docfiles/SACdataAccess.txt

 Python Pickle for SAC Files
 ---------------------------

-The \texttt{pysmo.sacio} module converts SAC files to ``sacfile`` objects.
+The ``pysmo.sacio`` module converts SAC files to ``sacfile`` objects.
 Any modification of the objects are instantly written to files.
 In data processing, the user may want to abandon changes made earlier, which brings the need of a buffer for the ``sacfile`` objects.

-The ``SacDataHdrs`` class in the ``pysmo.aimbat.sacpickle`` module is written on top of ``pysmo.sacio`` to serves this purpose by reading a SAC file and returning a \texttt{sacdh} object that is very similar of the ``sacfile`` object.
-Essentially, the ``sacdh`` object is a copy of the the \texttt{sacfile} object in the memory, except that SAC headers 't0-t9', 'user0-user9', 'kuser0-kuser2' are saved in three Python lists.
+The ``SacDataHdrs`` class in the ``pysmo.aimbat.sacpickle`` module is written on top of ``pysmo.sacio`` to serves this purpose by reading a SAC file and returning a ``sacdh`` object that is very similar of the ``sacfile`` object.
+Essentially, the ``sacdh`` object is a copy of the the ``sacfile`` object in the memory, except that SAC headers 't0-t9', 'user0-user9', 'kuser0-kuser2' are saved in three Python lists.

 A ``gsac`` object of the ``SacGroup`` class consists of a group of ``sacdh`` objects from event-based SAC data files, earthquake hypocenter information and station locations.
 An additional step is required to save changes in the ``gsac`` object to files.